monigenomi/openpgx/README.md

        https://raw.githubusercontent.com/PharmGKB/fda-biomarker/master/fda_pgx_associations_table.json
 ```

-## Development

 Some tips:

 - Please add tests for each change you make
-- Recommendations database generation is best done by debugging "openpgx update" command
+- Recommendations database generation can be created with `openpgx update` command
-- It's best to use `python -m openpgx` during development as it handled module loading properly
+- It's best to use `python -m openpgx` during development to handle module loading properly

 ## License